 (Posted: May 7, 2013)

-The College of Health Professions and the Department of Physical Therapy will establish a scholarship to honor Dr. Melzer’s contributions to the College, Department of Physical Therapy, and Texas State.
-Donations will be accepted in memory of Dr. Barbara Melzer.
-Please make checks payable to the Development Foundation and mailed to:
+In honor of our beloved Dr. Barbara Melzer, the College of Health Professions and the Department of Physical Therapy has established a scholarship to honor Dr. Melzer’s contributions to the College, Department of Physical Therapy, and Texas State.
+This scholarship will provide funds to third year DPT students to support clinical education experiences.
+Donations can be made in memory of Dr. Barbara Melzer.
+Please make checks payable to the Development Foundation and mailed to

 Attn: Donor Services, JCK-480